Alex Moore (wrestler)

-Alex Moore (born August 18, 1997) is a Canadian freestyle wrestler competing in the 86 kg freestyle event.
+Alexander Robert Moore (born August 18, 1997) is a Canadian freestyle wrestler competing in the 86 kg freestyle event.

 Personal life

 Moore grew up with the sport of wrestling and has been involved with it from a young age.
-Moore attended Concordia University in Montreal.
+Moore attended Selwyn House School, where his father was the wrestling coach; Vanier College; and Concordia University in Montreal.

 Career

 Junior

 Moore first represented Canada at the 2014 Summer Youth Olympics in Nanjing, China, where he finished in 6th place in the 63 kg freestyle event.
 Moore followed this up with back to back gold medals at the Pan American Junior Championships in 2016 and 2017.

 Senior

 Moore's first senior competition came at the 2018 Commonwealth Games in the Gold Coast, Australia, where Moore finished in fifth place in the 86 event.
 Moore would also represent Canada at the 2019 Pan American Games in Lima, Peru, where he would finish fifth again in the 86 event.

 In 2021, Moore won a wrestle-off to represent Canada at the final Olympic qualifier.
 In June 2022, Moore was named to Canada's 2022 Commonwealth Games team.

 He competed in the 86 kg event at the 2022 World Wrestling Championships held in Belgrade, Serbia.

+In 2024, at the Pan American Wrestling Olympic Qualification Tournament held in Acapulco, Mexico, he earned a quota place for Canada for the 2024 Summer Olympics held in Paris, France.
+He competed in the men's freestyle 86 kg event at the Olympics.